-The main issues discussed with the external auditors were:
+The main issues discussed with the external auditors and verifiers were:

-- The results of the yearly audit for 2022 of the individual and consolidated annual financial statements (KPMG). - The statement and confirmation in writing by the external auditors of their independence and detailed information on any non-audit services which they provided in 2022 (KPMG). - The results of the limited review of the Group's condensed six-monthly financial statements for the first half of 2023 (PwC). - Any internal control weaknesses identified and suggested improvement where appropriate (KPMG and PwC). - Planning and strategy for the annual audit of both the individual Company and consolidated Group accounts (materiality, scope, main audit risks identified, schedule, etc.) (PwC).
+- The result of the yearly audit of the individual and consolidated financial statements and the yearly verification of the Non-Financial Information Statement (NFIS) for 2023. - The statement and confirmation in writing by the external auditors of their independence and detailed information on services in addition to the audit provided by the external auditors during the year 2023. - The results of the limited review of the Group's condensed six-monthly financial statements for the first half of 2024. - Any internal control weaknesses identified and suggested improvement where appropriate (KPMG and PwC). - Planning and strategy for the annual audit of both the individual Company and consolidated Group accounts for 2024 (materiality, scope, main audit risks identified, schedule, etc.) and the verification of sustainability information, highlighting issues such as dual materiality and the main implications of the application of the new regulations on the preparation of sustainability information.

-The Audit Committee made the annual assessment of the external auditor's performance and contribution to audit quality and the completeness of financial information, its conclusion being favourable.
+The Audit Committee made the annual assessment of the performance and contribution by the external auditor and the verifier to audit quality and the completeness of financial and non-financial information, its conclusion being favourable.